Jaylon Guilbeau

-Jaylon Guilbeau is an American college football cornerback for the Texas Longhorns.
+Jaylon Guilbeau (born March 29, 2004) is an American professional football cornerback.
+He played college football for the Texas Longhorns and was signed as an undrafted free agent by the Carolina Panthers following the 2026 NFL Draft.

 Early life

 Guilbeau attended Memorial High School in Port Arthur, Texas.
 He was selected to play in the 2022 All-American Bowl.
 Coming out of high school, he was a four-star recruit.
 Guilbeau originally committed to play college football at the University of Texas at Austin before flipping his commitment to Texas Christian University (TCU) and ultimately switching back to Texas.

 College career

-Guilbeau played in eight games and made three starts as a true freshman in 2022, recording 19 tackles.
+Guilbeau played in eight games and made three starts as a true freshman in 2022, recording 19 tackles for the Longhorns.
 As a sophomore in 2023, he played eight games and started one game, totaling seven tackles.
 As a junior in 2024, he played in 16 games and had 58 tackles and a sack.
 Guilbeau returned to Texas for his senior season in 2025.

 As a senior in 2025, Guilbeau started all 4 games.
 He recorded his first career interception in Week 2 against San Jose State.
+He ended the season with 40 tackles with one tackle for a loss and one interception.
+On December 17, 2025, Guilbeau declared for the NFL draft.